 Recent evidence from a medical study in India in 2017 has shown that low levels of vitamin D are associated with tension headaches.
 In the study of 100 patients with chronic tension headaches and migraines, 71% of patients with headaches had a vitamin D deficiency compared with only 25% of patients without headaches.

 Those with headaches also experienced much more pain in their muscles and bones, muscle weakness, muscle tenderness, and bone tenderness.
-Thus, finding out whether you have a vitamin D deficiency and correcting it with a high quality plant-based supplement like Smarter Vitamin D may help you better cope with headaches or even decrease their frequency.
+Thus, finding out whether you have a vitamin D deficiency and correcting it with a high quality plant-based supplement may help encourage relieving-benefits.

 In a University of Cincinnati College of Medicine Study in 2016, reported in the Headache Journal, scientists stated that a diet high in omega 3 fats decreased the frequency of attacks of both migraines and other types of headaches.